Paul DeJong Player Props: Cardinals vs. Reds

 Paul DeJong At The Plate

-- DeJong has five doubles, eight home runs and 13 walks while batting .236.
+- DeJong has five doubles, eight home runs and 13 walks while hitting .237.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.